 Now whether you’re creating a new routine or adding to one already controlling your home, tap Add Action and type out the Google Assistant command your phrases should trigger.
-In this example, you might type, “Tell MySmartBlinds to open in the bedroom.”
+In this example, you might type, “Tell MySmartBlinds to open bedroom.”
 Save, and voilà!
 Nobody needs to remember that convoluted command structure anymore.

 Amazon’s support is far more limited.
 If MySmartBlinds exposed itself as a smart home device, you could add it to a group and just say “open” or “close” followed by the group name.
 That’s how Lutron implemented its shade control.
 But we can’t use that here.
 The best you can do with Alexa is to have a routine trigger the MySmartBlinds skill, but you can’t specify the parameters the skill needs—it’s going to prompt you for those when you run the routine.

 In the Alexa app, tap the “left-justified” icon Amazon has inexplicably chosen to represent its hamburger menu.
 Then tap Routines.
 Tap the Add (+) button, tap When this happens, then tap Voice and enter the phrase you want to use to control MySmartBlinds.
 Maybe something like “control the blinds.”
 Then tap Next.